raspberrypilearning/make-crumble-robot-head/en/step_2.md

 Use a knife or scissors to cut off the two side flaps.

-Tape or glue the top flap down.
-This will be the face above the mouth.
+Tape or glue the top flap down to make the face above the mouth.

 ![Upper face fixed in place](images/robotHead_upperFace.png)